stonepros/stone/doc/rbd/rbd-openstack.rst

  Block Devices and OpenStack
 =============================

-.. index:: Ceph Block Device; OpenStack
+.. index:: Stone Block Device; OpenStack

-You can attach Ceph Block Device images to OpenStack instances through ``libvirt``, which configures the QEMU interface to ``librbd``.
-Ceph stripes block volumes across multiple OSDs within the cluster, which means that large volumes can realize better performance than local drives on a standalone server!
+You can attach Stone Block Device images to OpenStack instances through ``libvirt``, which configures the QEMU interface to ``librbd``.
+Stone stripes block volumes across multiple OSDs within the cluster, which means that large volumes can realize better performance than local drives on a standalone server!

-To use Ceph Block Devices with OpenStack, you must install QEMU, ``libvirt``, and OpenStack first.
+To use Stone Block Devices with OpenStack, you must install QEMU, ``libvirt``, and OpenStack first.
 We recommend using a separate physical node for your OpenStack installation.
 OpenStack recommends a minimum of 8GB of RAM and a quad-core processor.
-The following diagram depicts the OpenStack/Ceph technology stack.
+The following diagram depicts the OpenStack/Stone technology stack.